prycey77/typescript-template/README.md

     ✔ What format do you want your config file to be in? · JSON
     ```
     and `"node": true` was added to the [`.eslintrc.json`](.eslintrc.json) manually afterwards.
+- Maybe we should use a `README.md` template like [this one](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) to ensure that all of our `README.md` files are well structured and useful?